Sebastian Coe on ‘uncomfortable’ duty as Christine Mboma sprints into spotlight

 The subject will never not be contentious.
 The profile of the Caster Semenya case opened up the conversation even if it has subsequently closed some of her avenues.
 Mboma and Masilingi – more so Mboma with that silver around her – are going to be the latest case studies and collateral.

 Perhaps this is where there needs to be more duty of care.
-Both teenagers spoke maturely about their situation.
-The dismay of having a special moment co-opted by a controversy that might make it their last.
+Both teenagers spoke maturely about their situation, the dismay of having a special moment co-opted by a controversy that might make it their last.
 And, like it or not, Coe’s words – and any subsequent alteration to the rules – will affect them more than others.

-“I don't think duty of care and making the right judgement for the sport are mutually exclusive,” said Coe when their general well-being was raised.
+“I don't think duty of care and making the right judgement for the sport are mutually exclusive,” said Coe when their general wellbeing was raised.

 “We’ve taken very seriously in the last few years the need for confidentiality.
 It’s a complicated landscape and there is always a risk of stigma.
 And I think we’ve done that pretty respectfully and we’ll just have to monitor it.”